 Strengths Weaknesses The park is well maintained and the facilities are of a high quality Links with adjacent landholdings and SINCs have been identified The main issues facing the parks future development have been identified The previous Management Plans (2006-2011) and (2012-2017) have proved to be very effective tools.
-The new plan 2018-2023 builds on this Keep Britain Tidy group asked permission to circulate the Green Flag Management Plan as an example of good practice, permission was given Ageing management team and parks workforce Opportunities Threats Develop further links between survey results and on-site activities Continue to explore further opportunities for raising capital and revenue Continue to negotiate the remaining transfer of adjacent Bramcote landfill site with Biffa Waste Services Potential for increased involvement from volunteers No site specific forward capital programme for the park The challenging financial climate faced by local authorities and a reducing revenue budget for parks services work over the coming years.
+The new plan 2018-2023 builds on this Keep Britain Tidy group asked permission to circulate the Green Flag Management Plan as an example of good practice, permission was given Capital funding identified in the 2022/23 Capital Programme Ageing management team and parks workforce Opportunities Threats Develop further links between survey results and on-site activities Continue to explore further opportunities for raising capital and revenue Continue to negotiate the remaining transfer of adjacent Bramcote landfill site with Biffa Waste Services Potential for increased involvement from volunteers No site specific forward capital programme for the park The challenging financial climate faced by local authorities and a reducing revenue budget for parks work over the coming years.